For Immediate Release

 Every two years, NAADAC members have the opportunity to select officers who will determine the direction of the Association, and represent their geographical regions on the NAADAC Executive Committee.
 All NAADAC members are eligible and encouraged to vote for the candidates within their region.
 All 2016-2018 terms began on October 12, 2016.

 The following individuals have begun their terms in their respective Executive Committee positions:

-President: Gerald J. "Gerry" Schmidt, MA, MAC, LPC, CAC
+President: Gerard J. "Gerry" Schmidt, MA, MAC, LPC, CAC

 President Elect: Diane Sevening, EdD, LAC

 Immediate Past President: Kirk Bowden, PhD, LPC, MAC, SAP